 The easy way

-Publishing a Notion doc the easy way really couldn't be much easier.
-To turn your Notion doc into a website, all you have to do is click the Share button in the top-right corner, then click the Share to web toggle.
+Then, to turn your Notion doc into a website, all you have to do is click the Share button in the top-right corner, select the Publish tab, and click Publish.

 You'll notice that Notion doesn't give you the prettiest URL to direct visitors to when you publish a page.
-But for anyone with a Personal Pro plan, there's a way to fix this.
+But for anyone with a Plus plan, there's a way to fix this.

-To shorten that URL, click Settings & members in the left sidebar, then navigate to the Settings tab.
+To shorten that URL, click Settings in the left sidebar, then navigate to the Sites tab.

 The still-pretty-easy way